marichig/weather-conditions-COVID19/README.md

 # Supplementary Code and Data for "Weather Conditions and COVID-19 Transmission: Estimates and Projections," Xu et al.

 This repository provides the code and data needed to replicate the results presented in [Xu et al][paper].
-The [appendix][appendix] provides good detail on the methods used and should be viewed in tandem with the code, however we also provide some direction here for running the analyses.
+The [appendix][appendix] provides detail on the methods used and should be viewed in tandem with the code and data here.
+Moreover, we provide some direction here for running the analyses.

 This paper can be cited as:
 >"Weather Conditions and COVID-19 Transmission: Estimates and Projections,"